The Comeback Kids

 Another name needs mentioning - Ruth Ann Manison.
 She was one of the first people to take advantage of a brand-new technology known as e-mail.
 Ruth Ann worked endlessly collecting emails and used her list to promote Daryl's adventures.

 I smiled.
-I hadn't seen anything like The Daryl Armstrong Experience and Ruth Ann since the Tom Easley Look-a-Like Party and the Jann Fonteno SSQQ Hotline back in the Eighties.
+I hadn't seen madness like The Daryl Armstrong Experience since the Tom Easley Look-a-Like years.
+Ruth Ann's email list reminded me of Jann Fonteno and her SSQQ Hotline back in the Eighties.
 It looked like a clear case of Reincarnation to me.

 The technologies had changed, but the inspiration was the same.
 One madman plans the activities and finds a clever crony to publicize them.
-History seemed to be repeating itself at SSQQ.
+History seemed to be repeating itself at SSQQ, but in a very good way.

-"Sounds like Daryl got the studio going again by himself."
+"The way you describe it, it sounds like Daryl got the studio going again all by himself."

 1. An SSQQ instructor named Chris O'Rourke organized New Year's hot tub parties that were very well attended by the newly-created In-Crowd of the day.
-Plus he enjoyed prancing out naked with his red underwear at the Halloween parties.
+Plus he enjoyed prancing out on the floor practically naked at the Halloween parties.

 2. Ben Liles contributed by organizing weekly Tuesday visits to the Longhorn Saloon that became extremely popular.
 For the first time in many years, a western event similar to the old Winchester Club became a weekly happening.
 Western crowds flocked to the Longhorn as Ben promoted the event in his class.
 This was the start to a tradition that is still with us today at the Wild West on Tuesdays.